wso2-attic/ballerina-integrator/README.md

 ```

    NOTE: First start the `travel_agency` package since it's the main orchestrator for other services(also we are going
-    to trace from Traval Agancy service)
+    to trace from traval agency service)

 - You can access Prometheus at the following URL
 ```